Who We Are & What We Do //

 The Clinic is legions of volunteers, community partners, and supporters throughout Rhode Island who share the belief that health care should be available for all, regardless of income.

-The Clinic provides nearly 8,000 patient visits through its active corps of nearly 700 volunteers, a lean professional staff of 9, and 7 AmeriCorps VISTA volunteers.
-With an annual budget of $1 million, the Clinic leverages over $3.4 million in additional donated health services and medical supplies to provide vital medical care to Rhode Island’s uninsured, working poor, and low-income adults.
+The Clinic provides nearly 8,000 patient visits annually to over 2,400 patients with the help of our active statewide corps of over 1,000 volunteers and community partners, a lean professional staff of 9 full-time equivalents, and 8 AmeriCorps VISTA volunteers.
+With an annual budget of just $1.2 million, the Clinic leverages over $6 million in additional donated health services and medical supplies to provide vital medical care to Rhode Island’s uninsured, low-income adults.

 The Clinic is also a strategic link to education and training in the health care field.
-The Clinic collaborates with leading academic and training partners to ensure that students in the health care field gain real-world experience and training at the Clinic that leads to graduation, certification, and licensure.
+The Clinic collaborates with leading local academic and training partners to ensure that students in the health care field gain real-world experience and skills that lead to graduation, certification, and licensure.